 “The Top Rank family mourns the loss of a legend and sends our condolences to his loved ones and friends.

-Top Rank chairman Bob Arum concluded: “Marvelous Marvin Hagler was among the greatest athletes that Top Rank ever promoted.
+Top Rank chairman Bob Arum concluded: “Marvelous Marvin Hagler was among Top Rank’s greatest athletes ever promoted.

-“He was a man of honor and a man of his word, and he performed in the ring with unparalleled determination.
+“He was a man of honor and a man of his word.
+He performed in the ring with unparalleled determination.
 Furthermore, He was a true athlete and a true man.
 I will miss him greatly.”